Eldh97/todo-app-react/README.md

 # React To-Do app
-**TO-Do** is a react application that allows users to create, edit, delete tasks.
+**To-Do** is a react application that allows users to create, edit, delete tasks.
 ## Installation
 ```bash
     npm install